SecurdenDevOps/homebrew-get-cli/README.md

-# Securden Command Line Interface - macOs
+# Securden Command Line Interface - macOS

 This guide will take you through the process of installing and getting data through Securden CLI using pre-defined commands.